bogpetre/geometry_vs_topography/README.md

 To perform inference over spatial maps you will need null models for spin tests.
 These can be obtained by running scripts/neuromaps get_parcellated_neuromap_vals.py.
 The minimum reqs above list 1 CPU.
-If you have fewer than 12 available modify this script will automatically use them though.
+If you have more than 12 available this script will automatically use them though.
 If you don't want this modify the macro accordingly.

 ```